 - 1 tablespoon sesame oil

 - 2 pounds wild ahi tuna steaks , about 1 ½-inches thick

 - 1 tablespoon vegetable or avocado oil for searing

 - 12 flour or corn tortillas , warmed

 - Asian Red Cabbage Slaw

-- In a large, rimmed dish whisk together orange zest and juice, lemon zest and juice, soy sauce, olive oil, sesame oil, shallot, garlic, parsley, ginger, and black pepper.
+- In a small bowl whisk together zest and juice from the orange, lemon and lime.
+Mix in the soy sauce, olive oil, sesame oil, shallot, garlic, parsley, ginger and black pepper.